What is it?

 Publish where you want (and more)!

-Njord is a Maven 3 and Maven 4 extension that offers local staging, repository operations and repository publishing.
-More precisely, Njord is a Resolver 1.x and 2.x extension (is yet another RepositoryConnector) that is loaded via Maven extensions mechanism and extends Resolver.
+Njord is a Maven 3 and Maven 4 extension that offers local staging, repository operations and repository publishing and a njord-maven-plugin optional plugin.
+More precisely, Njord is a Resolver 1.x and 2.x extension (is RepositoryConnector) that is loaded via Maven extensions mechanism and extends Resolver.
 Njord does not mingle with your build at all.

 Njord supports “templates”, that define repository properties.
-Based on template a repository (“artifact store” in Njord lingo) is created.
-And those repositories can be merged, redeployed, dropped, validated or published (and more coming).
-Also, based on chosen template, Resolver is configured to deploy mandatory checksums for you.
+Based on template, a local staging repository (“artifact store” in Njord lingo) is created.
+And those local staging repositories can be merged, redeployed, dropped, validated or published (and more coming) through a Maven plugin.
+Also, based on chosen template, Resolver is configured to create mandatory checksums for you.
 On the other hand, mandatory signatures are NOT generated, it is you who must provide them as part of your build.

 In short, Njord keeps things “as before” (as without it): user never had to worry about checksums (Resolver did generate them always), while the signatures are usually provided by a plugin enabled in “release profile”.
 Njord goes step forward, and IF user selects any “SCA” template